golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/parallel_processing.md

 ### Conversion to golem image

-If you do not have installed yet: install Golem image conversion tool (gvmkit_build)
+If you do not have installed yet: install Golem image conversion tool (gvmkit-build)
 ```bash
 npm install -g @golem-sdk/gvmkit-build
 ```